 Undergraduate Certificate in Criminal Justice

 The criminal justice system is comprised of three major components—law enforcement, the judiciary, and corrections.
-The undergraduate Certificate in Criminal Justice curriculum provides a comprehensive and in-depth study of these components, beginning with introductory principles of criminal justice and then laying the foundation for deeper study of the critical areas of the justice system—police, courts, and prisons.
+The undergraduate Certificate in Criminal Justice curriculum provides a comprehensive and in-depth study of these components, beginning with introductory principles of criminal justice and then laying the foundation for deeper study of the critical areas of the justice system—police, courts, and corrections.

 Required Courses (four courses/16 credits)

 - MET CJ 101 Principles of Criminal Justice

 - MET CJ 271 Corrections: Concepts, Systems, and Issues

 - MET CJ 352 Courts, Society, and Criminal Procedure

 Students must earn a grade of C or higher in each course taken toward the certificate.